 Eco Bike Adventure

-There’s an option to take a guided bike ride around the island to see behind the scenes of the cruise company’s operation.
-You’ll see staff housing, offices, the garbage and recycling operation and other not-so-riveting sights.
+There’s an option to take a guided bike ride to see behind the scenes of the cruise company’s operation.
+You’ll see staff housing, offices, the garbage and recycling operation, and other not-so-riveting sights.
 The bike ride is usually offered in conjunction with a hike to do some bird watching.
 (Did we mention that we are not birders?)

-There is a second glass-bottom boat experience at Half Moon Cay, which focuses on the ocean side of the island.
+There is a second glass-bottom boat experience that focuses on the ocean side of the island.
 Guests will see coral, and some of the island’s marine life.

-The 1.5 mile walk on sandy surfaces takes in views of the islands flora and fauna, along with a history lecture (includes both piracy and slavery).
+The 1.5 mile walk on sandy surfaces takes in views of the flora and fauna along with a history lecture (includes both piracy and slavery).
 Given the often-sandy trail, may not be totally suitable for small children or those with mobility challenges.

-Arguably the second most popular of the shore excursions in Half Moon Cay (after spending time on Half Moon Beach) is horseback riding.
+Arguably the second most popular shore excursion (after spending time on the beach!) is horseback riding.
 Visitors will get to ride along trails, the beach and visit the highest point on the island.
 Note: There is a weight limit of 250 pounds and guests must wear long pants and closed toed shoes (no sandals).

 Snorkel by Boat

 Snorkelers can rejoice that a snorkel by boat excursion has been added.
 The boat will take you off-shore to see coral reefs and fish.
 It is also possible to do snorkeling from shore (see more information below).